HassanCorrigan/watchlisted/README.md

-# TV and Movie app using the TMDB and Trakt.tv API
+# TV and Movie app using the TMDB and Trakt.tv API's.

-### TODO:

-- Add Trakt post actions support
-- Pagination for home page sections and list pages
-- Add search page filters
-- Add responsive design support
-- Add relative titles for Meta component
-- Lighthouse performance improvements - next/image.
-- Add dynamic color login button